ka1nsha/apility-api/readme.md

 ## What is this?

 Apility.io is the API module.
-Now it only hosts Email and Domain Endpoints.
+Now it only hosts IP and Domain Endpoints.
 Maybe I can development for all endpoints in the future.

 ## Usage